 Otherwise it’s a bit of a free-for-all here.

-I neither expect nor require readers but I’m still very grateful when anyone drops by to read what I’ve written.
+This blog scratches an itch for me and I'd keep writing it if I had no readers at all, but I’m still very grateful when anyone drops by to read what I’ve written.

 This doesn’t mean I’m completely incommunicado.
 You can contact me if you wish.
 Better still, reply to me via your own blog and send me the link.